shailesh7382/DevScheduler/README.md

 CSV File
 The project reads user data from a CSV file located in the resources directory.
 The CSV file should be named dev-users.csv and have the following format:

+Accessing Swagger UI
+After starting your Spring Boot application, you can access the Swagger UI at http://localhost:8080/swagger-ui.html.
+This setup will provide a user-friendly interface to interact with your API and view the API documentation.